-The aggregate total for SFY 2021 is 96% which is well within the required threshold.
-No remediation is needed.
+The aggregate total for SFY 2022 is 80%, a decrease from SFY 2021 (96%).
+Systemic Remediation is needed.

 G. Participant Safeguards: Health and Welfare - The state demonstrates that it has designed and implemented an effective system for assuring waiver participant health and welfare.